-South Derbyshire is relatively well served by airports, with Nottingham East Midlands Airport just outside the District to the east and the larger Birmingham Airport about 40 km (25 miles) to the south via the A42/M42.

-Derbyshire County Council runs community transport schemes (Dial-a-bus/ride) through the District for people who cannot use conventional transport.

-Regular bus services run through the District, providing connections to Swadlincote, Derby, Burton upon Trent and Ashby de la Zouch, although some rural areas, including the north-western parishes and some of the southernmost parishes, are less well served.

-Specific provision initiatives: A number of schemes are being proposed by the Department for Transport, Derbyshire County Council and the Local Transport Board, supporting the Local Enterprise Partnership.
-These schemes should support the Local Plan in delivering needed infrastructure, mitigating traffic congestion within the Derby HMA.

-Derbyshire County Council began implementation of their Local Transport Plan 3 in 2011.
-The Rights of Way Improvement Plan 2012-2017 sets out proposals for footpaths and other public rights of way, whilst the Greenways Strategy for South Derbyshire sets out proposals for the development of a network of multi-user routes.
-East Midlands Airport Sustainable Development Plan sets out to support the East Midlands economy, whilst seeking to protect the environment and local amenity and improve surface access to the site.

-Underlying Demand Trend: There is a general trend of increasing congestion around the A38 junctions in and around Derby, along radial routes leading to Derby City Centre, along other primary routes including the A511 in Woodville and at connections to the M1.

-The large strategic sites being proposed through the Derby City and South Derbyshire Local Plans will increase demand on these roads and others which are currently less congested, such as the bailey bridge crossing of the River Trent at Walton-on-Trent.
-Modelling is being undertaken to enable understanding of the impact of traffic growth on the performance of the highway network and the effectiveness of proposed mitigation measures.

-The Derby Midland railway station is heavily congested at peak times.
+- 14.6 South Derbyshire is relatively well served by airports, with East Midlands Airport just outside the District to the east and the larger Birmingham Airport about 40 km (25 miles) to the south via the A42/M42. - 14.7 Derbyshire County Council funds community transport schemes (Dial-a-bus/ride) through the District for people who cannot use conventional transport. - 14.8 Regular bus services run through the District, providing connections to Swadlincote, Derby, Burton upon Trent and Ashby de la Zouch, although some rural areas, including the north-western parishes and some of the southernmost parishes, are less well served. - 14.9 Specific provision initiatives: A number of schemes are being proposed by the Department for Transport, Derbyshire County Council and the Local Transport Board, supporting the Local Enterprise Partnership.
+These schemes should support the Local Plan in delivering needed infrastructure, mitigating traffic congestion within the Derby HMA. - 14.10 Derbyshire County Council began implementation of its Local Transport Plan 3 in 2011.
+The Rights of Way Improvement Plan Statement of Action 2013-2017 sets out proposals for footpaths and other public rights of way, whilst the Greenways Strategy for South Derbyshire sets out proposals for the development of a network of multi-user routes.
+East Midlands Airport Sustainable Development Plan sets out to support the East Midlands economy, whilst seeking to protect the environment and local amenity and improve surface access to the site. - 14.11 Underlying Demand Trend: There is a general trend of increasing congestion around the A38 junctions in and around Derby, along radial routes leading to Derby City Centre, along other primary routes including the A511 in Woodville and at connections to the M1. - 14.12 The large strategic sites being proposed through the Derby City and South Derbyshire Local Plans will increase demand on these roads and others which are currently less congested, such as the bailey bridge crossing of the River Trent at Walton-on-Trent.
+Modelling is being undertaken to enable understanding of the impact of traffic growth on the performance of the highway network and the effectiveness of proposed mitigation measures. - 14.13 The Derby Midland railway station was remodelled and re-signalled as part of a major upgrade programme.
+The updated design has separated the London and Birmingham lines allowing more movement to pass through the station and has increased line speed through all the platforms.

-Non-developer funding sources: Highways Agency, Derbyshire County Council, Department for Transport, Local Enterprise Partnership.

-Developer funding arrangements in place: Individual negotiations from planning applications in terms of Section 106.
+- 14.14 Non-developer funding sources: Highways Agency, Derbyshire County Council, Department for Transport, Local Enterprise Partnership. - 14.15 Developer funding arrangements in place: Individual negotiations from planning applications in terms of Section 106.
 Some have been committed to CIL by Derbyshire County Council, if a Charging Schedule is adopted.